addgene/openbio/docs/index.md

 # Prerequisites
 ## Terminal application
-You will need to use a Terminal application for using the toolkit (either natively or via our docker container).
+You will need to use a Terminal application to launch toolkit commands (either natively or via our docker container).

 If you're on a Mac, The Terminal app can be launched by going to Applications > Utilities and double clicking on Terminal.